 - Software to convert the data into a form that can be compared and stored.

 - A database that stores information for all authorized users.

-Fingerprints are believed to he unique across the entire human population.
+- Fingerprints – Fingerprints are believed to be unique across the entire human population.

 - Hand Geometry – Hand geometry systems identify features of the hand that includes the shape, length, and width of fingers.